 If needing to come into the office for a different purpose, office staff will buzz the visitor into the interior office door.
 All visitors must sign in to receive a visitor pass.
-Any visitors wanting to come into the classroom must notify the teacher 48 hours prior for approval.
+Any visitors wanting to come into the classroom must notify the teacher 48 hours prior to the visit to receive approval.
+Student visitors from other buildings are allowed pending administrative approval.